-A study of the physical, chemical, and biological nature of soils, the fundamentals of soil classification, between soils and growing plants.
+A study of the physical, chemical, and biological nature of soils, the fundamentals of soil classification, and the relationship between soils and growing plants.
 Three one hour lectures and one two-hour laboratory period per week.
 Credit, four semester hours.